-This final layer of soil will be enriched for grass to grow quickly over the mound, to prevent erosion problems.
-This mound will need to be kept clear of shrubs and trees since the roots may compromise the piping.
+The final layer of soil is enriched so that grass will grow quickly over the mound to help prevent erosion problems.
+The mound needs to be kept clear of shrubs and trees since the roots may compromise the piping.

 Putting It All Together

 When the toilet is flushed or the bathtub drained, the waste goes directly into the septic tank.
 Solids remain in the first tank, while the second chamber collects the liquid waste.
 This waste (effluent) is then pumped up and spread through the gravel and sand layers.
 These effluents filter naturally through the soil, being recycled into the environment, mainly as ideal fertilizer for the top layer of soil.